 How a Simple Poker Invention Can Solve Maximum Pain at Baggage Claim

-Common sense is in short supply — especially at our nation’s airports.
+Common sense is in short supply — especially at airports.

-I realize everyone is in a hurry.
+I realize everyone’s in a hurry.
 Airlines make flying about as glamorous as boarding a filthy greyhound bus headed to Detroit.
-Traveling takes nearly twice as long as it should because passengers have go through the equivalent of rectal exam.
+Traveling takes nearly twice as long as it should because passengers have to go through the equivalent of a rectal exam.